Keatnuxsuo/PythonicRAGApp/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?
+- User session is designed to persist data in memory through the life cycle of a chat session (on chat start -> on message -> on stop -> on chat end -> on chat resume).
+Each user session is unique to a user and a given chat session.
+- Using session has a benefits of State Management (Isolation of chat for each user), Concurrency (Python's global vars aren't thread-safe by default), Isolation (chat history, user data), Scalability (as app grows UserSession is more matainable and scalable than Global vars)

 ### On Message